Department of Pure and Applied Physics

-The Department of Physics is situated between the Department of Mathematics and Statistics and the Department and the Chemistry Department in the School of Natural Sciences.
+The Department of Pure and Applied Physics is situated in the School of Natural and Applied Sciences.
 The department offers exciting study programs which greatly enhance the future prospects of graduates.
 At undergraduate level, the programmes of the department offer specialization in the traditional areas of Solid State Physics, Nuclear Physics, Theoretical Physics and Electronics.
 New offerings are now available in the fields of Energy and the Environment, Computational Physics and Applied Optics.

 physics students